joshhwang1125/Glimmr/README.md

 - [ ] Both albums and groups will have show pages that have many photos, like the photo index view
 - [ ] Can see users in a group, and make comments on the group.
 - [ ] Photos are destroyed when deleted from any location

-Phase 3.5: Favorites

-### Phase 4: Followers, Tags (1 days)

-- [ ] Users can follow other users, and see their profiles
-- [ ] Users can tag their own photos, and these tags will show on the photo show page.
-- [ ] A favorites page will have a photo feed with all favorited photos